 The girls all swoon over Felix, just as they always had Leo.
-He was actually the odd ball in the family because of his lighter brown hair and green eyes, which he had inherited from Vater.
+He was actually the oddball in the family because of his light brown hair and green eyes, which he had inherited from Vater.
 The rest of them had Mutter’s dark brown hair and blue eyes.

 Felix frowned.
 “Why?”